Legal challenge to Swann on optional Covid tests for care homes staff

-Legal challenge to Robin Swann over optional Covid tests for care home workers
+Legal challenge to Robin Swann - call for mandatory Covid tests for care home workers

-Her father, Joe Girvan, 77, suffers from Alzheimer’s and dementia and lives in a care home.
+Her father, Joe Girvan, 77, suffers from Alzheimer’s and Lewy Bodies Dementia and lives in a care home.

 Ms Girvan sits on an engagement platform with the Public Health Agency and Department of Health which looks at families’ access to relatives in care homes during the pandemic.